panishab/DataAnalysis/WalmartSales/description.md

 ## Analyzing Sales Data
 # Dataset:
-Use the Walmart Sales Dataset available on Kaggle for this project that contains the following variables:
+Use the Walmart Sales Dataset available on Kaggle for this project that contains the following variables:<br>
-Store - the store number
+Store - the store number <br>
-Date - the week of sales
+Date - the week of sales <br>
-Holiday - whether the week is a special holiday week or not Temperature - the average temperature in the region during the week Fuel_Price - the cost of fuel in the region during the week MarkDown1-5 - anonymized data related to promotional markdown events CPI - the consumer price index in the region Unemployment - the unemployment rate in the region IsHoliday - whether the week is a holiday week or not Weekly_Sales - the sales for the given store and date
+Holiday - whether the week is a special holiday week or not <br>
+Temperature - the average temperature in the region during the week <br>
+Fuel_Price - the cost of fuel in the region during the week <br>
+MarkDown1-5 - anonymized data related to promotional markdown events <br>
+CPI - the consumer price index in the region <br>
+Unemployment - the unemployment rate in the  <br>
+IsHoliday - whether the week is a holiday week or not <br>
+Weekly_Sales - the sales for the given store and date<br>

 ##  Solve the Data Analysis questions like:
 What was the Total weekly Sales generated in  datasets?